Affiliate links on Android Authority may earn us a commission. Learn more.

 Motorola’s new commitment to the future is perhaps more important than the software itself.
 We’ve lamented the brand’s weak software support in the past, but the Motorola Edge now comes with the promise of three Android versions and four years of software updates.
 It’s still not a Samsung-level of dedication, but it gives the Edge some extra longevity and puts it in line with competing brands like OnePlus.
-Android 13 will be the first update, but you’ll still get support through Android 15 into 2026.
+Android 13 will be the first update (whenever it arrives), but you’ll still get support through Android 15 into 2026.

 It can't touch Samsung, but Motorola's meaningful software commitment gives the Edge (2022) legs to last into the future.